Mayberry opens in downtown Winston-Salem

 Mayberry has opened its downtown location at 216 W. Fourth St., in the former Tropical Smoothie spot at the corner of Cherry and Fourth.
 Mayberry announced plans for that space in January after using it briefly last summer as a pop-up location during the 2019 National Black Theatre Festival.

-Since Cooper announced Phase 2, Rankin has decided to open the dining room.

-That dining room was designed to seat about 40 people, but it will be reconfigured to meet social-distancing requirements.
+That dining room was designed to seat about 40 people, but it has been altered to meet social-distancing requirements.

 The Fourth Street menu has about a dozen sandwiches, including grilled pimento cheese ($4.29), chicken salad ($5.79), barbecue pork ($5.29) and the Mayberry club ($7.79).